-The Narebski Point area is designated as an Antarctic Specially Protected Area to protect its outstanding environmental values and to facilitate ongoing and planned scientific research.
+The Narębski Point area is designated as an Antarctic Specially Protected Area to protect its outstanding environmental values and to facilitate ongoing and planned scientific research.

 The Area provides exceptional opportunities for scientific studies of terrestrial biological communities.
 Scientific research, including the monitoring of penguin colonies, has been carried out by several countries since the early 1980s.
-Outcomes of the research revealed the potential value of the Area as a reference site, particularly in relation to global warming and the impacts from human activities.
+The outcomes of the research revealed the potential value of the Area as a reference site, particularly in relation to climate change and the impacts of human activities.